 I Am Taken

+Married men and women have the easiest out for dealing with a persistent flirt.
 A simple flash of a wedding band can let the flirt know that you are not interested.
 Say a little something special about your spouse.
 Fill the air with sweet nothings about your significant other, such as, "My husband is simply the best."
 Little sayings can change the tone of an uncomfortable situation.
 It is true that no one wants to be the bad guy in a situation like this, especially when it takes place at work or somewhere you have to spend a lot of time.
 If it can be quashed early, though, it can prevent unneeded drama later on.

-It can be hard to be honest with someone who is, in reality, being kind to you and showing you attention.
+Just say no. It can be hard to be honest with someone who is, in reality, being kind to you and showing you attention.
 Leading her to believe you enjoy this behavior can encourage her to do it more frequently.
 This does not imply that you have to speak rudely or be unpleasant.
 A simple, "I really appreciate your interest, but I am not interested in a relationship right now," is a straightforward statement that conveys your meaning.

+If confronting or discussing your concerns with the flirt is not an option or you feel intimidated, there are others ways you can let him know how you feel.
 Use technology to your advantage.
 Send him a short email.
 Be direct.
 The more that you try and sugarcoat the fact that you have no interest in this person, the more likely he will misinterpret your words.
 A good old-fashioned note could do the trick, or a phone call.
 If you are clear and concise, there should be no reason for continued flirtatious behavior.

+Taking the polite route is usually the first choice for people when dealing with an unwanted flirt.
 If being honest or up front does not work, or you feel threatened, it may be wise to seek the help of authorities.
 No one should ever feel as if this behavior should be tolerated.
 If the unwanted attention occurs in the workplace, report it.
 Employers are responsible for providing a workplace that is free of sexual harassment.
 Do not be ashamed to ask your boss or the human relations department to intervene.